translucentsoftware/TLJtag/README.txt

 ------------------------------------------------

-- OS X only
+- Mac OS X only
-This patch only works on OS X but still contains the modifications in tjtag from JTMOD. tjtag has also been patched in places to make it compatible with OS X.
+This patch only works on Mac OS X but still contains the modifications in tjtag from JTMOD. tjtag has also been patched in places to make it compatible with Mac OS X.

 ------------------------------------------------